lets-fiware/node-red-contrib-NGSI-LD/docs/en/custom_nodes/entity.md

 # NGSI entity

-This custom node is a simple node that allows to create, read or delete an NGSI-LD entity.
+This custom node is a simple node that allows to create, read or delete a NGSI-LD entity.

 ![](https://raw.githubusercontent.com/lets-fiware/node-red-contrib-NGSI-LD/gh-pages/images/entity/entity-01.png)